sage-code/maj/script.md

 ## Maj script

+Maj script is a creole alphabet with letters from Georgian, Greek and Latin.

+* Maj script do not have uppercase letters;
+* Mak letters are continuous, single strike;
-* Maj script is designed for writing with stylus or pen;
+* Maj script is for writing with stylus on tablet;
-* Script letters are not connected like Latin script;
-* Each letter is independent and represent one single sound;

 Latin | Maj| IPA  | Latin | Maj | IPA
 ------|----|------|-------|-----|--------